 You’ll notice that October could be a volatile month, based on history.
 But in November, after the election and uncertainty is removed, stocks tend to rally.

 Bottom line: Among many other things, the outcome of the election could decide the fate of the stock market for the rest of 2012.
 No pressure or anything.
 Just choose wisely when you vote.

 That’s it for today.
 Before you sign off, do us a favor.
-Let us know what you think about this weekly column – or any of our recent work at Wall Street Daily – by sending an email to firstname.lastname@example.org, leaving a comment on our website, or catching us on Facebook, or Google+.
+Let us know what you think about this weekly column – or any of our recent work at Wall Street Daily – by leaving a comment on our website, catching us on Facebook, or on Google+.